k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

 ### Example

 This example demonstrates how a Telco carrier can align their subscribers phone numbers to follow the [E.164](https://en.wikipedia.org/wiki/E.164) standard format.
 The phone numbers, which are populated by CRM representatives or by integrated DBs, might vary.
-For example, in the Training Demo project, the LU **CONTRACT** table contains the following associated phone numbers for customer ID "55": "+1 (343) 842-1521", "680 463 5415", "5846694228", "(820) 633-6790".
+For example, in the Training demo project, the LU **CONTRACT** table contains the following associated phone numbers for customer ID "55": "+1 (343) 842-1521", "680 463 5415", "5846694228", "(820) 633-6790".

-To enable the carrier to use a single format, the Google [libphonenumber](https://github.com/google/libphonenumber) library is used in the Demo project, as follows:
+To enable the carrier to use a single format, the Google [libphonenumber](https://github.com/google/libphonenumber) library is used in the demo project, as follows:

 1. Add an additional column to the **CONTRACT** table, named ***E164_LINE_FMT*** populated by an [enrichment function](/articles/10_enrichment_function/01_enrichment_function_overview.md).